 3.4 Sensitivity analysis

-Overall, the associations between MI and short-term exposures to air temperature and cold spells were robust in the sensitivity analyses (Supplement, Figure S11).
-First, when employing alternative metrics for cold spells, the findings remained consistent.
+Overall, the associations between MI and short-term exposures to air temperature and cold spells were robust in the sensitivity analyses (Supplement, Figure S14 and S15).
+When employing alternative cold spell metrics, the findings remained consistent, although with potentially wider confidence intervals due to smaller sample sizes for the more extreme cold spell definitions, e.g., cold spells [3rd, ≥ 2 days]).
 Furthermore, similar associations were observed when additional adjustments were made to include the effects of air pollutants (PM2.5, PM10, NO2, and O3).
+Finally, employing year-specific percentile temperature and year-specific cold spells for analysis maintained the consistency of the results.

 4. Discussion

 This nationwide, time-stratified case-crossover study demonstrated significant short-term effects of lower air temperature and cold spells on increased risks of MI hospital admissions at a lag of 2-6 days during the cold season.
 Moreover, the short-term exposures to air temperature and cold spells were independently associated with increased risks of MI after mutual adjustment.

 Previous studies from different regions, including Finland, Germany, China, and Vietnam, also showed that lower air temperatures or cold spells were associated with an increased risk of MI occurrence12-19,32.
 Specifically, a city-specific study in the Helsinki metropolitan area, Finland, between 2001 and 2017 examined the association between low temperatures and cold spells with cardiorespiratory hospital admissions at lags up to 21 days.
 It found that decreased air temperature during the cold season (October to March) was linked to an increased risk of MI hospitalization, while cold spells showed no significant effect with lags up to 21 days17.
 Another study applying the SWEDEHEART database from 1998-2013 using a Poisson regression model reported a significant association between decreasing air temperature and an increased risk of hospital admission MI across all seasons at lags of up to 7 days16.
 Their subsequent analysis focusing on the winter season (January-March) revealed an association between decreased air temperature and reduced total MI and NSTEMI admissions, but no association was found with STEMI at a lag of 0 days.
 Notably, this winter subset analysis was restricted to lag 0 and did not explore associations at longer lags, thus precluding comparisons to the significant temperature-MI risks found at other lags in the overall dataset.
 Additionally, the potential impact of cold spells was not examined.
-13. Similarly, a recent nationwide case-crossover study in 323 Chinese cities between 2015 and 2021 during the cold seasons (November to March) reported that cold spells were significantly associated with an increased risk of MI occurrence generally at more than 2 days lag time21.
+Furthermore, there was a positive correlation pattern between extreme low temperatures (1st percentile temperature range) and increased hospital admissions for MI generally occurring at lag 3-16 days, while a negative correlation pattern between extreme low temperatures and decreased MI admissions was generally observed at lag 0-2 days in the North-Central Coast region of Vietnam13.
+Similarly, a recent nationwide case-crossover study in 323 Chinese cities between 2015 and 2021 during the cold seasons (November to March) reported that cold spells were significantly associated with an increased risk of MI occurrence generally at more than 2 days lag time21.
 Notably, they also identified suggestive protective effects of cold spells on MI occurrence at lag 0, though this association did not reach statistical significance.
 In contrast, a study conducted in Kaunas, Lithuania, during the winter season (December to February) between 2000 and 2015 explicitly focused on lag 0 days and found that cold spells were associated with an increased risk of MI at lag 020.
 In light further studies showing no association between low air temperature and MI hospital admisson33-35, the research so far is controversial on this topic.